BunnyeNyash/alx_be_python/number_guessing_game/README.md

 I'm thinking of a number between 1 and 100.
 Can you guess it?
 50
-Nope, your guess is a bit high.
+Oops, your guess is a bit high.
 Give it another shot!
 40
 Nope, your guess is a bit low.
 Give it another shot!
 45